Amended in 2004

 WEL is unconvinced that individual work contracts deliver equitable outcomes to women and supports the removal of secrecy clauses from the relevant legislation so that research can be undertaken on the impact and outcomes of individual work contracts for women.

-Women in paid employment, who may have to work reduced hours due to their caring responsibilities should still be considered for promotion, training and other work related opportunities.
+Women in paid employment, who may have to work reduced hours due to their caring responsibilities should still be considered for promotion, training and other opportunities.

 WEL supports initiatives to reassess and value skills of women in paid and unpaid work.

 WEL supports increased public funding and improved funding systems for industries in which low paid women are concentrated, to support better wages and conditions for these women.
-Such industries include health, education, community services, manufacturing and outwork.
+Such industries include health, education, community services and manufacturing.

 WEL acknowledges that equity in the workforce can only be achieved through the adoption of positive measures and actions by governments, employers, unions and industrial tribunals.
 WEL supports Affirmative Action, Anti Discrimination and Occupational Health and Safety legislation.